-Kate is studying philosophy, with a minor in statistics and interests in global justice, theories of action, and the social components of medical, technological, and scientific innovation.
-She has authored a book chapter on the ethical and legal limitations of living wills in medical decision-making for people with dementia and will continue to pursue her related interests in feminist conceptions of autonomy, response ethics, and care ethics during the Wolf Humanities fellowship.
+Kate is studying Philosophy, with minors in Religious Studies, Mathematics, and Statistics and interests in global justice and the social dimensions of medical, technological, and scientific innovation.
+She has co-authored a book chapter on the ethical and legal limitations of living wills in medical decision-making for people with dementia, to be published by Springer in Living with Dementia: Ethical and Neuroscientific Issues in International Perspectives.
 Kate has previously worked on research projects spanning behavioral health economics to the ethics of vulnerability in a commercial context.
 She hopes to use her inquiries into the transformative effects of kinship relationships on personal identity to help us develop more compassionate, personally transformative relationships with strangers.
 You can find her cooking, biking along the Schuylkill River, taking House and Funk dance classes, or exploring the far corners of Philadelphia.

 Wolf Humanities Center Undergraduate Fellow